-U. Honor System
+V. Honor System

 Mercer University strives to be a Community of Respect, which includes respect for academic integrity.
-Students operate under an honor system and will exhibit the values of honesty, trustworthiness, and fairness regarding all academic matters.
-Students, faculty, and staff are expected to report any violations including, but not limited to, cheating, plagiarism, and academic dishonesty to the honor council appropriate for their campus and program.
+Students operate under an honor system and will exhibit the values of https://provost.mercer.edu/office-of-the-provost/honor-system/

-V. Cell Phone Policy
+W. Cell Phone Policy